ibm-cloud-docs/openwhisk/apigateway.md

 By default, anyone can invoke a web action by using the invocation URL, even if you secure the calling API.
 You can secure your web action by using the `require-whisk-auth web action` annotation.
 {: shortdesc}

 This example uses the same names and code as the example in [Creating your first API using the CLI](#api_create_cli).
 If you created those entities, delete the action and the API by running `ibmcloud fn action delete ACTION_NAME` and `ibmcloud fn api delete API_NAME`.
 You must create the web secure action before you can create the API.
-If you want to update an exisitng action that is called by an API, you must delete the API, update the action, and then recreate the API.
+If you want to update an existing action that is called by an API, you must delete the API, update the action, and then re-create the API.

 1. Save the following code into a JavaScript file named `hello.js`.